mpaiva/a11y-workshop/a11y-gpt-prompts.md

 ## 5. Outline the semantic structure of each page
 ```
+Think of this task as designing with words.
 For each Gherkin story, imagine each page using only descriptive bullet points to outline the interface layout using these native components.
-Begin each page with the Gherkin story using the give, when, then statements.
+Begin each page with the Gherkin story using the give, when, and then statements.
 Please remember to add skip links to important sections.
-Suggest relevant content for headings, paragraphs, and labels, and be thorough with lists, adding at least 5 items as content examples.
-Be aware of alert messages needs, etc. Avoid using tables.
-Think of this task as designing with words.
+Suggest relevant content for headings, paragraphs, and labels.
+Be thorough with lists, adding at least five items as content examples.
+Consider alert messages needing to provide successful and unsuccessful patterns.
+Avoid using tables.

 ```